rwynn/monstache/README.md

 When `dropped-databases` is false monstache will not delete the mapped indexes in elasticsearch if a mongodb database is dropped

 When `dropped-collections` is false monstache will not delete the mapped index in elasticsearch if a mongodb collection is dropped

+When `worker` is given monstache will enter multi-worker mode and will require you to also provide the config option `workers`.
+Use this mode to run multiple monstache processes and distribute the work between them.
+In this mode monstache will ensure that each mongo document id always goes to the same worker and none of the other workers.
+See the section [workers](#workers) for more information.

 ### Config Syntax ###